DallanQ/sleeping_gods_3/Manual.md

 #### Command (page 8)

 Command represents your crew's readiness and ability to work together.
-You must pay command to activate crew abilities and adventure cards, to equip ability cards to crew members, and to help other players on their turn by using your crew members.
+You must pay command to activate <b>crew abilities and adventure cards, to equip ability cards</b> to crew members, and to help other players on their turn by using your crew members.

 #### Draw Fate (page 8)